Sarajevo International Airport: Early years

 At the beginning of the Bosnian War, the airport was put under control of the Yugoslav People's Army (JNA).
 When the regular flights were stopped, the JNA evacuated some 30,000 people, mostly women and children, who were spouses and children of JNA officers fleeing the siege of Sarajevo; the first humanitarian aid from the US and France arrived in this period too.

+On 2 May 1992 Bosnian President Alija Izetbegović and his daughter flew into the airport from Lisbon, where they had been taking part in EC-mediated talks.
+Although guaranteed EC Protection, the airport had been seized by the JNA and they were held in the airport against their will.
+Their situation was made public when, that evening, a woman phoned the airport to ask for the whereabouts of her daughter and Izetbegović took the phone, proclaiming "Dear lady, this is President Izetbegović, please call the Presidency, call the TV station and tell them we are being held against our will!".
+Izetbegović negotiated his own release, leading to himself and his daughter being released on Dobrovoljačka Street in exchange for safe passage of an ill-fated JNA column.

 After JNA left, the airport was for a while under control of Bosnian Serb forces and in June 1992, they handed over the airport to the UN to use it for humanitarian purposes (United Nations Security Council Resolution 757).
 In the biggest humanitarian operation in history of the UN that followed, during the Bosnian war, some 13,000 flights were carried out and over 160,000 tons of international humanitarian aid was delivered to the besieged city of Sarajevo.

 The airport re-opened to civilian air traffic on 16 August 1996 and has since been renovated and slowly restored.
 Since the Dayton Agreement in 1995, the airport has a commercial flight business which includes Austrian Airlines, Lufthansa, Air Serbia, Croatia Airlines, Turkish Airlines, and others.